jhumphry/ukraildata_etl/README.md

 that wil be used and one (CONS) that contains indexes and constraints that the data tables should meet.
 By generating these file automatically, it should be easier to ensure that they match the definitions in the code.
+For performance reasons, it is strongly advised that you do not use the CONS file to generate the indexes until after the data has been uploaded.

     $ python3 schemagen_ttis.py --help
     usage: schemagen_ttis.py [-h] [--no-mca] [--no-ztr] [--no-msn] [--no-tsi]